This post may contain affiliate links. Please read our disclosure policy.

 - Using a wooden spatula start to stir into the meat, mincing it at the same time.
 Stir to combine the meat with the sautéed veggies, and continue to cook for 8-10 minutes.

-- Add the tomato paste, crushed tomatoes and broth.
+- Add the 6 ounces tomato paste, 28 ounces crushed tomatoes, and 2 cups low-sodium chicken broth.
 Mix well to combine.

-- Stir in the herbs and parmesan rind.
+- Stir in the herbs (3-4 sprigs fresh rosemary, 10-12 sprigs fresh thyme, and 2 bay leaves), and the 1 parmesan rind.

 - Reduce the heat to low and partially cover the pan.
 Simmer the bolognese sauce, stirring occasionally, for 60 minutes.

-- Just before the sauce is ready, cook the pasta in salted water according to package instructions.
+- Just before the sauce is ready, cook the 16 oz pasta of choice in salted water according to package instructions.
 Reserve 2/3 cup of the pasta water, then drain.

 - Remove and discard the bay leaves from the sauce.

-- While the sauce is still on the heat, add cooked pasta, starchy water and grated parmesan.
+- While the sauce is still on the heat, add cooked pasta, starchy water, and the 1/2 cup grated parmesan.
 Toss well to combine and coat.

 - Turn the heat off and divide the bolognese pasta to serving bowls.